Abe Gray: Moving to New Zealand and university days

-Political life and Cannabis Museum
+Political life

 Gray stood as a list candidate for the Aotearoa Legalise Cannabis Party in the 2011 New Zealand general election, and served as their deputy leader.
 Though inspired by Nándor Tánczos, Gray became disillusioned by what he saw as the Green Party's "political posturing" on cannabis law reform.
 He stuck with the Aotearoa Legalise Cannabis Party.

 Gray participated in the 2011 "Occupy Dunedin" protest, as part of a worldwide movement supporting Occupy Wall Street.
 There were more than 100 protesters and 30 tents at the Octagon.